Park & Path Developments

 The Clippership Connector is located along Mystic River, between Clippership Drive and Riverside Park.
 This half-mile waterfront path will connect more than 10 miles of contiguous greenways and provide a safe and scenic route between Medford Square, Andrew/McGlynn Schools, and Riverbend Park.

 This project is a partnership between the Massachusetts Department of Conservation and Recreation (DCR) the City of Medford, the Mystic River Watershed Association, and WalkMedford through the DCR Partnership Grant Program.
 The DCR has hired Crosby, Schlessinger, Smallridge to do the design and engineering of this path.
-The first public meeting at the Andrews School on June 8th, 2017 was well attended by Medford residents.
-You can view the presentation from the public meeting here.
-You can view the presentation prepared for the January 2019 City Council meeting here.
+Following well-attended public meetings in 2020, Crosby, Schlessinger, Smallridge finalized their design and construction began in Fall 2023.

 The project was somewhat delayed by the discovery of contaminated soil at the south end of the project, in the northern most tip of Riverbend Park.
 A portion of the problem area is owned by the DCR and a portion by the City of Medford, who collaborated to determine the extent of the problem and a remediation solution.
-Remediation of the area is complete.
-DCR expects to begin construction in Summer/Fall 2022; the project’s construction is currently out for bid (as of June 2022).
+A cap was constructed over the contaminated area, and remediation of the area is complete.
+Construction has begun and will be complete in August 2025.

 Funding